nghttp2/nghttp2/doc/h2load.1.rst

 .. option:: -r, --rate=<N>

-    Specified  the  fixed  rate  at  which  connections  are created.
+    Specifies  the  fixed  rate  at  which  connections  are created.
 The   rate  must   be  a   positive  integer, representing the  number of  connections to be  made per second.
 When the rate is 0,  the program will run as it